 Q: What makes this latest acquisition exciting for not only potential investors but current investors as well?

-Eliot: The acquisition represents a significant step in building a portfolio of stabilized urban-suburban office properties, particularly in secondary markets.
+Eliot: The acquisition represents a significant step in building a portfolio of stabilized suburban-urban (also called “middle neighborhoods” or “surban”) locations office properties, particularly in secondary markets.
 We continue to believe that the real estate equity markets, both public and private, undervalue the stability and strength of non-gateway cities.
 But interest rates and debt markets are comparably strong across the board, including in non-primary metros.
 The combination of these two factors means that, even with a leverage point that we believe to be fairly conservative, one can still generate leveraged cash-on-cash returns that we believe to be compelling in both absolute and comparative terms.
 Furthermore, the acquisition bolsters our reputation as a buyer and landlord in the Midwest which itself may lead to compelling future opportunities for the REIT.

 Q: What about the Indianapolis submarket of Carmel, Indiana appealed to you?